WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Preliminaries

-Silver et al. proposed a Deterministic Policy Gradient method (DPG) \cite{DPG} to optimize the expected reward which uses a deterministic policy $\pi: \mathcal{S \rightarrow A }$ instead of typical stochastic policy in actor-critic setting with continuous action space.
+\textbf{DDPG} \citep{ddpg} leverages a Deterministic Policy Gradient method (DPG)~\citep{dpg} to optimize the expected reward which uses a deterministic policy $\pi: \mathcal{S \rightarrow A }$ instead of typical stochastic policies in the actor-critic setting with continuous action space.
 DPG does not need to integrate actions, so it is a more efficient method to estimate value functions than stochastic policy.
-Inspired by the DQN \cite{DQN}, Lillicrap et al. combined DPG algorithm with deep neural network and proposed the Deep Deterministic Policy Gradient algorithm (DDPG) \cite{DDPG}.
-This algorithm utilizes the learned action-value function to update the policy.
-We use $\phi, \phi',\theta$ and $\theta'$ to mark the parameters of actor, target actor, critic and target critic respectively.
-The critic is still updated in the same way as the DQN:
+DDPG leverages a learned action-value function to update the policy.
+We use $\phi, \phi',\theta$, and $\theta'$ to mark the parameters of the actor, target actor, critic, and target critic, respectively.
+The critic is updated with

-Where $y=r+\gamma Q(s',\pi(s';\phi');\theta')$ is the target value, based on the independent target networks.
-The updating mode of the policy network is based on the online learning critic $\theta$ and updated by the chain rule of gradient propagation:
+where $y=r+\gamma \mathbb{E}_{s'} Q(s',\pi(s';\phi');\theta')$ is the target value, computed with the independent target networks.
+The updating rule of the policy network is dependent on the critic with parameters $\theta$ and updated by the chain rule of gradient propagation